osxmidi/LinVst/README.md

 sudo make install

 Installs lin-vst-server.exe and lin-vst-server.exe.so to /usr/bin and installs linvst.so to /vst in the source code folder

+(also installs lin-vst-server32.exe and lin-vst-server32.exe.so to /usr/bin for 32 bit vst support)

 Use Makefile-embed for host embedded window option (experimental)